perwin/pyimfit/docs/psf_convolution.rst

 To specify an oversampling region, you create a PsfOversampling object;
 this is easiest to do with the ``MakePsfOversampler()`` function.
-You then place the PsfOversampling object(s) into a list and addit to the Imfit object as part of the call to the ``loadData`` method.
+You then place the PsfOversampling object(s) into a list and add the list to the Imfit object as part of the call to the ``loadData`` method.

-For example: assuming that ``oversampledPsf_image`` is a Numpy array for a PSF that is oversampled by a factor of 5 (i.e., each data pixel corresponds to a 5x5 array of pixels in the oversampled PSF image) and you want the oversampled region within the data image to span (x,y) =
+For example: assuming that ``oversampledPsf_image`` is a NumPy array for a PSF that is oversampled by a factor of 5 (i.e., each data pixel corresponds to a 5x5 array of pixels in the oversampled PSF image) and you want the oversampled region within the data image to span (x,y) =